eternalconcert/nopea-orm/README.md

 # Nopea
-(Version 0.0.2)
+(Version 0.0.3)

 ---
 ## Purpose
-Provides an ORM for SQLite and MySQL.
+Provides an ORM for MySQL, PostgreSQL and SQLite.

 ## Usage